Many people want to know who gets the family home in a divorce.

 Matrimonial Home After Separation

 Do you have questions about how to handle property division during a divorce?
-Schedule a free 15 minute consultation with one of ClearWay Law’s experienced managers.
-We provide compassionate consult to individuals going through all stages of this difficult process.
+The lawyers provide compassionate consult to individuals going through all stages of this difficult process.